lunajos/minigoreg/README.md

   - `download-modules.sh` - Script to download modules from the internet
   - `export-modules.sh` - Script to export modules for transfer
   - `import-modules.sh` - Script to import modules in the air-gapped environment
+  - `prepare-offline.sh` - Script to prepare all files for air-gapped deployment
+  - `offline-install.sh` - Script to install in an air-gapped environment
 - `sample-modules.txt` - Example module list to get started

 ## Troubleshooting